sheikhartin/simplified-memory-bounded-a-star/README.md

 ## Simplified Memory Bounded A*

 A* is a search algorithm that finds the shortest path between nodes in a graph.
-But it is not memory friendly at all; to fix this, we can use a memory bounded A* algorithm or SMA* for short.
+However, it is not memory friendly at all and to fix this, we can use a memory bounded A* algorithm or SMA* for short.

 ![Maybe there was a better path with lower f-cost...](https://media.giphy.com/media/MRWCFJXVNyc8es2rHO/giphy.gif)